danjonweb/DataVis-Team88Project/DataCollection/FlightPriceHistory/README.md

 A list of cities provided by Dan

 ### crawled_flight_history.data.bz2
-Price history of 156378 pair of airports and their price history for the past year Data are delimited by "\t" and each line contains 4 fields:
+Price history of 156378 pair of airports and their price history over the last year Data are delimited by "\t" and each line contains 4 fields:
 1. Destination airport
 2. Source airport